Case studies: How journals implement reporting guidelines

 Clinical trial reporting and the Journal of Investigative Dermatology, January 2010

-Professor Hywel Williams, Clinical Trials Editor of the Journal of Investigative Dermatology, has shared with us how their journal implements the CONSORT Statement and compulsory trial registration and how it checks on compliance to CONSORT (pdf).
+Professor Hywel Williams, Clinical Trials Editor of the Journal of Investigative Dermatology, has shared with us their experience (PDF) of implementing the CONSORT Statement and compulsory trial registration and how the journal checks on compliance to CONSORT.

 Reporting policies and the smaller journal, January 2010

-Dr Jason Roberts, Managing Editor of Headache, summarised the experience of changing submission and peer review processes in their journal in order to raise the quality of published articles.
+Dr Jason Roberts, Managing Editor of Headache, summarised their experience (PDF) of changing submission and peer review processes in order to raise the quality of published articles.
 Headache is a smaller sub-specialty medical journal and this article might be of interest to all editors of similar types of journals.

-Appendix 1: Behavioral/Nonpharmacological Clinical Trials Checklist for Headache
+Appendix 1 (PDF): Behavioral/Nonpharmacological Clinical Trials Checklist for Headache

 Related articles (freely available):

-Developmental Medicine & Child Neurology: Introducing new policies on research reporting into guidelines for authors and peer reviewers, April 2009. (pdf)
+Developmental Medicine & Child Neurology: Introducing new policies on research reporting into guidelines for authors and peer reviewers, April 2009.
+Read about the experience of introducing new policies to the journal (PDF)

 Dr Chris Morris, Associate Editor of the Developmental Medicine and Child Neurology